gomoimihai/notion-job-tracker/README.md

 # Notion Job Tracker Chrome Extension

-A Chrome extension that helps you save job listings to a Notion job tracker database.
+A Chrome extension that helps you save job listings to a Notion job tracker database with AI-powered analysis.

 ## Features